 Like the larger version, you can see CHI make sure their models are feature-packed and perform well.
 With this being the more portable version, the idea of the extra-long lead doesn’t really add up.
 But it’s not a huge issue and if you can overlook that these are great portable flat irons to straighten your hair.

-What to Look for When Choosing the Best Flat Iron for Frizzy Hair?
+What to Look for When Choosing a Flat Iron for Frizzy Hair?

 With so many different features and the unusual terminology used, it can hard to know what to look for in a flat iron.
 I have listed what I consider to be the most important features below, to help you choose the perfect iron.